ResearchObject/ro-crate/docs/1.1-DRAFT/provenance.md

 }
 ```

-The software SHOULD be associated with the [File] it created using a [CreateAction] with the [File] referenced by a [result] property.
+The software SHOULD be associated with the [File](s) (or other [data entities](data-entities.md)) it created as an [instrument] of a [CreateAction], with the [File] referenced by a [result] property.
 Any input files SHOULD be referenced by the [object] property.

-In the below example, an image with the `@id` of `pics/2017-06-11%2012.56.14.jpg` was transformed into an new image `pics/sepia_fence.jpg` using the _ImageMagick_ software application.
+In the below example, an image with the `@id` of `pics/2017-06-11%2012.56.14.jpg` was transformed into an new image `pics/sepia_fence.jpg` using the _ImageMagick_ software application as "instrument".
 Actions MAY have human-readable names, which MAY be machine generated for use at scale.

 ```json
 {